-Pain Therapeutics, Inc. develops proprietary drugs that offer significant improvements to patients and healthcare professionals.
-We generally focus our drug development efforts on disorders of the nervous system, such as chronic pain.
+Pain Therapeutics develops proprietary drugs that offer significant improvements to patients and healthcare professionals.
+We generally focus our drug development efforts on disorders of the nervous system.

-Our expertise consists of developing new drug candidates and guiding these through various regulatory and development pathways in preparation for their eventual commercialization.
+Our expertise consists of developing new drug candidates and guiding these drug candidates through various regulatory and development pathways in preparation for their potential commercialization.
 By necessity, the conduct of drug development is complex, lengthy, expensive and risky.
 The FDA has not yet established the safety or efficacy of our drug candidates.